-Men’s bags accrued $2.3 billion in sales in 2014 and the value of these bags is projected to top $8 billion by 2018.
-Men are purchasing more bags than ever before and wearing all types.
-And, the favouring of the man-bag (yes, I said it) – be it tote, weekender and backpack – isn’t slowing down.
+Men’s bags represent a multi-billion dollar industry, with guys purchasing more bags than ever before and wearing all types.
+And, the favouring of the man-bag (yes, we said it) – be it crossbody bag, sling bag, weekender bag, or even a toiletry bag.

 Take a firm hold of the bag trend, anyway which way you can.
 But please, just don’t call it a ‘murse’.

 A more casual workplace and the melange between function and fashion are driving the men’s bag furore.
 But with several bag types on offer today and infinite styles to choose from, which bag is the right one for you?
 We break down the five key bags for men, before running through points to consider before purchasing your next carry thing.
 Problem is, you’re gonna want more than just one.

 Worn by fashion types today, the tote is all grown up from library days; serving an important role in the casual accessories cannon.
 Ideal for storing everything while on the go (think tablet, books, keys, phone, wallet and whatever else), the tote is very practical.
 Factor in its boxy streamline shape, as it hangs off your shoulder or dangles from the clasp of your hand, which packs a style punch.

 The way to treat the tote is as a played-down version to the briefcase; perfect for the casual office bag or weekend day-out – somewhere that requires a bit of gear to tag along for the ride too.